augustinmuyl/mlp/README.md

 You can train a model using your preferred parameters for the following:

-- The number of hidden layers, and neurons per layer
+- The number of hidden layers and neurons per layer
 - The learning rate
 - The number of epochs

-After training, the CLI will automatically save model and training info to `data/last_run/`.
+After training, the CLI will automatically save model and training info to `data/last_run/`

 You can then access the following plots: